ConverterHQ

 Why convert MOD to JPF?

-Convert to JPF when a standards-based JPEG 2000 workflow explicitly expects that container variant.
+Choose JPF as target when a standards-based JPEG 2000 workflow explicitly expects that container variant.

 What changes when converting MOD to JPF?